Spring Wreaths: Add Some Color to Your Home!by CustomHomes on Tuesday, March 21, 2017

 But before we get into Spring wreaths, here are a few things about the wreath you might not have known.

 A Decoration of Many Origins

 Historically speaking, a wreath is a decoration made of flowers, leaves, twigs, and fruits constructed in the shape of a ring.
-The word itself wreathe comes from the old English word writha, and the middle english word wrethe, meaning band, hence the shape.
-However, the wreathe as we know it also makes an appearance throughout other place in history.
+The word itself comes from the old English word “writha“, and the Middle-English word “wrethe”, meaning band, hence the shape.
+The wreath, as we know it, also makes an appearance throughout other places in history.
 In Ancient Greece and Rome, a wreath of bay laurel was used to celebrate accomplishment or achievement and is where we get the term laurels from.

-As our modern Holidays are concerned, the most commonly used material for wreaths are evergreen boughs due to their resilience and ability to withstand harsh Winters and cold temperatures.
-However, the harvest wreath, which we tend to see in the fall, where meant as an offering to help ward off crop failure for the season.
+As our modern holidays are concerned, the most commonly used material for wreaths is evergreen boughs due to their resilience and ability to withstand harsh Winters and cold temperatures.
+However, the harvest wreath, which we tend to see in the fall, was meant as an offering to help ward off crop failure for the season.
 A symbol of good luck and a bountiful harvest before the coming Winter.

-Felt Wreath- If you’re really looking to break the mold, why not try your hand at making a felt wreath.
-Using a simple gold hoop, you can craft a beautiful asymmetrical wreath that is anything but ordinary.
+If you’re really looking to break the mold, why not try your hand at making a felt wreath?
+Using a simple gold hoop, you can craft a beautiful, asymmetrical wreath that is anything but ordinary.
 Not only are the cost of materials surprisingly low, but this makes for a great DIY handicraft for a rainy weekend.